kamaathedj/Gara/readme.md

 # Gara website

 ## Description
-It is a website that helps advertise Gums and reisins association(GARA). it is a group of well organized gum and reisin businesses .
+It is a website that helps advertise Gums and reisins association(Gara). it is a group of well organized gum and reisin businesses .
 ## API Endpoints V1

 | **LINKS** | **DESCRIPTION** |